rubyforgood/mutual-aid/doc/setup.md

 bin/dev/test
 ```

-Runs the tests inside the context of the `app` container
+Runs the entire application test suite inside the context of the `app` container

 Analogous to: `bin/test`